The Good Rats: History

 In 1974, the Good Rats released their best-known and most popular album, Tasty.
 It featured a blend of hard rock and blues, highlighted by Marchello's raspy vocals.
-Various songs from this record, including "Injun Joe", "Papa Poppa", "Back to My Music" and "The Songwriter", and the blues title track, received airplay around the country on FM radio.
-During the following years, the Rats performed at venues such as Madison Square Garden, The Philadelphia Spectrum, The Nassau Coliseum, The Hammersmith Odeon in England, and New York's Central Park, as well as showcase rooms such as The Bottom Line (Manhattan), My Father's Place (Roslyn, New York), Whiskey a Go Go (Los Angeles), Casino Arena (Asbury Park, NJ) and The Paradise Room (Boston).
+Various songs from this record, including "Injun Joe", "Papa Poppa", "Back to My Music" and "Songwriter", and the blues title track, received airplay around the country on FM radio.
+During the following years, the Rats performed at venues such as Madison Square Garden, The Philadelphia Spectrum, The Nassau Coliseum, the Hammersmith Odeon in England, and New York's Central Park, as well as showcase rooms such as The Bottom Line (Manhattan), My Father's Place (Roslyn, New York), Whiskey a Go Go (Los Angeles), Casino Arena (Asbury Park, NJ) and The Paradise Room (Boston).
 They headlined or opened for bands such as Rush, Journey, Kiss, Meat Loaf, Aerosmith, Ozzy Osbourne, The Grateful Dead, Bruce Springsteen, The Allman Brothers Band, Mountain and Styx.

 Between 1976 and 1980, The Good Rats released a series of albums, including Ratcity in Blue, From Rats to Riches (1978), Birth Comes to Us All, and Live At Last, all of which were well received by the band's fan base, and received some airplay on FM radio.
 In 1981, Gatto and Kotke left the band, and were replaced by future Kiss guitarist Bruce Kulick and bass player Schuyler Deale (who later played with Billy Joel and Michael Bolton), for the album Great American Music.
 The band did shows until 1983 and then broke up.

 Throughout the 1980s, Peppi Marchello continued to write and produce recordings with his son Gene.
 They toured locally for a while under the name "Popzarocca" until the song "First Love" became a minor hit for Gene's band, Marchello.
 Marchello also recorded a music video for "First Love", and had received minor airplay on MTV's Headbangers Ball.
 This band featured Gene on guitar and lead vocals, drummer John Miceli (Meat Loaf, Rainbow, and bassist Nick DiMichino (NineDays [Something To Listen To, Monday Songs, Three, The Madding Crowd, So Happily Unsatisfied, Flying the Corporate Jet]), (Matt White [Best Days]).
 The band recorded two albums (only one which was released).

-In the mid-1990s, Marchello and sons Gene Marchello and Stefan Marchello began playing out locally under “The Good Rats” name.
+In the mid-1990s, Marchello and sons Gene Marchello and Stefan Marchello began playing out locally under "The Good Rats" name.
 They released three new studio CDs with this lineup, Tasty Seconds (1996), Let's Have Another Beer (2000), and Play Dum (2002).
 Marchello also released a live recording of a 1979 appearance on a Rochester radio show, Rats, The Way You Like ’Em.

 In 1998, Marchello wrote "A Tale of Two Balls," the introduction to the book Conflicts of Disinterest (Aardwolf Publishing) by Clifford Meth.